-OneDrive’s main competitor is Google Drive, which is part of Google Workspace.
+OneDrive’s main competitor is Google Drive (opens in new tab), which is part of Google Workspace.
 Just as OneDrive integrates with Microsoft 365, so Google Drive integrates with Google productivity apps like Docs, Slides, Gmail, and Calendar.
 However, it’s worth pointing out that Google Workspace only includes web-based apps, whereas Microsoft 365 apps are available in both web and desktop versions.

 Google Workspace plans start at $6 per user a month, and include 30GB per user, so you won’t get as much storage per dollar as with OneDrive.
 The main reason to go with Google Workspace is if you prefer Google’s productivity suite to Microsoft’s.
-You can find out more about this cloud storage service in our Google Drive review.

 An alternative to Azure for cloud computing is Amazon Web Services (opens in new tab) (AWS).
 AWS is years ahead of Azure in deploying advanced computing resources, including quantum computing applications.
 It also offers ultra-cheap storage through AWS Glacier, a service for long-term storage of rarely accessed data.
 For businesses with a lot of data, AWS can be cheaper than Azure, and offers a wider variety of big data analysis pipelines.

 OneDrive and Azure are very different Microsoft cloud storage platforms that serve different purposes.
 OneDrive is a file storage platform that integrates seamlessly with Microsoft 365 productivity apps.
 Azure is a cloud computing platform that’s designed to facilitate big data analysis, software development, and cloud server deployment.